arian/Complex/README.md

 ### Method: angle

-Calculates the angle with the real axis.
+Calculates the angle with respect to the real axis, in radians.

 	myComplex.angle();